 - ART108: “Keep Calm and Koru: Māori Visual Arts and Design” with Meg Barlow-Rolleston

 OFFERED: 2022 Term 1 course begins on Tuesday 8 March 2022

-NEXT OFFERED: This successful course will be offered again in 2023 Term 1.
+NEXT OFFERED: This successful course will be offered again soon.

 An informative and practical 4-week course introducing participants to the history of and meaning behind Māori visual design.
 This course has a large practical component, so bring along your art books, pencils, erasers and enthusiasm for a hands-on journey into this special cultural art form.
 No previous art experience necessary.
 This course is offered as an in-person course but we’ve added a Zoom component for those who wish to stay home and participate.

 - ART110: “Let’s Make A Puppet!
 A Creative 3-Hour Workshop For Kids Aged 10-15 years” with Ifat Vayner

 OFFERED: 3-hour workshop on Saturday 10 September 2022, 11:00am-2:00pm.

 Chef Jacques is coming to explore the kitchen with all the creative tools he’s got!
 We will create a muppet (mouth puppet) and learn how to move the puppets in short scenes.
 No previous art experience necessary.
 All materials included.
 This course is offered as an in-person workshop only.